 The Best Farmhouse Paint Colors

 This is my absolute favorite white paint color ever.
 I recommend it to all my clients looking for a white paint color.
 It is a creamy white without showing any signs of yellow.
 It’s the perfect balance of cool and warm.
-It’s also the perfect white for fixer upper style shiplap.
+It’s also the perfect white for a fixer-upper style shiplap.
 This is seriously the coziest white paint.
-Perfect for creating a farmhouse style look.
+Perfect for creating a farmhouse-style look.

 Simply white more of a pure white.
 It may have the tiniest bit of warmth but that is what makes it one of the best.
 This color is so versatile and gives a nice fresh, clean look.
 If your having a hard time deciding this one is fail-proof.
 Also looks great on shiplap we used this color in our bathroom.